 How can you tell if thumbprint rosin was made properly?

 Well-made thumbprint rosin maintains consistent color throughout, typically ranging from light amber to golden honey.
-Dark crystal-like areas or black spots indicate contamination or excessive heat.
-The material should look great with clean edges and uniform thickness.
-Every time you examine quality thumbprint rosin, it should show clear thumb impressions without cracked or burnt edges.
+Dark spots or black areas indicate contamination or excessive heat.
+It should show clear thumb impressions without cracked or burnt edges.

 Conclusion